 The PDC certificate will provide you with enough knowledge to be able to practise as a Permaculture practitioner.

-Where can you take a Permaculture Course in Asia?
+Where can you take a Permaculture Design Course in Asia?

 The following organisations have Permaculture courses running regularly.
-There are also organisations where you can volunteer.
 Check out their websites for more info:

 - Sadhana Forest

 - Itinerant Permaculture – Rico Zook (Read more about Rico here!)